JAlcocerT/JAlcocerT/content/blog/outro-buying-car.md

 ### What to Look when buying a second hand car

-1. No water in the space where there should be oil (and biceversa)
+1. No water in the space where there should be oil (and vice versa)
 2. Tires Equally used across the contact patch
+3. ....

 I kind of had a file with these...